thariq-shanavas/bibtex_fixer/readme.md

 A Python tool that automatically fixes and enhances BibTeX entries using the CrossRef API.
 This tool helps clean up incomplete or malformed bibliography entries by fetching accurate publication information from CrossRef's comprehensive academic database.

+> **Warning: This script treats CrossRef as the ground truth.
+Crossref occasionally returns typos in the journal title, in which case you'll have to manually revert your bibtex entries.** Please read the output of the script as it runs to see what entries have been changed.

 There is no guarantee of reliability, since matching a malformed bibtex entry to a real publication is a fool's errand.
 Please manually examine the output file after processing.

+You can verify the differences in a macOS or Linux terminal using \
+`diff input.bib output.bib`.
+On Windows, you'll most likely have to examine the processed bib file manually.

 ## Features